 Selected by the student jointly with the advisor:

-- Co-examiner/expert (should be a professor or a senior scientist [MER] at EPFL)
+- Co-examiner/expert (should be a professor or a senior scientist (MER) at EPFL

 Both the exam president and the co-examiner must be outside the student and the advisor’s lab/unit.

 Start scheduling the exam at the beginning of the spring semester.
-Book date, time and room (check with your lab assistant if you need help).
+Book the date, time and room (check with your lab assistant if you need help).
 Schedule the meeting for 2 hours.
 The exam should take place between May 1 and August 31.
 The last day it can be scheduled is August 31.

 EDIC approves the jury proposal by email to the exam jury with a copy to the student and the lab assistants.
-Please be sure to keep EDIC informed of any changes to the date or jury members.

 Directly after providing the jury proposal form, email to EDIC the titles, authors and links of the chosen papers.
 EDIC will announce the exam and publish the abstract, the background papers and the links on the Memento.